DimmaDont/all-slain/README.md

 ![Python: 3.10+](https://img.shields.io/badge/python-3.10+-blue.svg?logo=python&logoColor=white)
 ![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)

-This program monitors the Star Citizen game log in real-time, reporting player kills, vehicle kills, respawn events, and more.
+This program monitors the Star Citizen `Game.log` file in real-time, reporting player kills, vehicle kills, game loading progress, respawn events, and more.

 ![example screenshot of the program running in windows console](https://github.com/user-attachments/assets/0fa1d08e-776e-449c-b78b-59bf07c5a20c)

 ## Usage
 1. Start the game, and wait until the EasyAntiCheat splash screen closes and the main game window has appeared.
-2. If Star Citizen is installed in the default directory, simply run the program.
+2. If Star Citizen is installed in the default location, simply run the program.
-2. If Star Citizen is installed elsewhere, move the program into the game folder before running.
+3. If Star Citizen is installed elsewhere, move the program into the game folder before running.

-Optionally, run the program with the game log file as the first parameter in a terminal.
+The program can also be run with the game log file as the first parameter in a terminal.
 For example: `E:\allslain.exe E:\StarCitizen\PTU\Game.log`

 > [!TIP]